Field Work Term & COVID-19

 Yes.
 We know that remote experiences are preferable for many students and employers at this time.
 Remote internships, microinternships, and online professional trainings will be approved as long as they meet the standard requirements of a Field Work Term site.
 Check out our Remote Internship Guide to understand the unique benefits and challenges of remote internships and how to secure one, and check out our Professional Training Option page for details on completing free online professional trainings for Field Work Term.

-I prefer to complete an on-site work experience.
+I want to complete an on-site work experience that I found on my own.
 Can I do that?

-Yes.
-Some workplaces have begun to offer on-site internships again.
-Students may pursue on-site work experiences if they feel comfortable doing so based on a careful assessment of the risks specific to their situation.
+Yes, with important caveats.
+If you are considering an on-site work experience, it is your full responsibility to research the health and safety risks and appropriate precautions.
+This includes but is not limited to: researching the official safety recommendations specific to your location, consulting with your family and/or considering against personal factors, and discussing site-specific safety issues with your prospective employer.
 Details on the student's responsibilities are available in the Release, Waiver, and Acknowledgement of Risk Statement, which all students sign as part of their Field Work Term registration.
 No student will be required to complete on-site work, and remote work is an available option for anyone who prefers it.

 I deferred my 2020 Field Work Term to summer 2021 due to the pandemic.
 Does that mean I need to complete two Field Work Term experiences in 2021?